jeodn/jeodn.github.io/posts/post_cityresearch.md

 ---

 ### Preface
-This might sound like it was written by a high schooler, because it was.
-This was my final research project for my Grade 12 Data Management class, which might explain the tone.
-Nevertheless, urbanist topics like this one interest me to this day and I'm quite proud that I decided to dedicate my Culminating Performance Task to learn more about this.
+This was my final research project for a data management class.
+Urbanist topics like this one interest me to this day, and I'm quite proud that I decided to dedicate my final project to learn more about this.

 ---